DigiScore/digiscore.github.io/pages/cards_how_to_use.md

 As a group discuss what the core experience is with your digital score (see examples below).
 This is to be the focus of your experiments.
 The aim is to get to the *TRUTH* of the experience of your digital score idea.
 This *TRUTH* is the undeniable experience of your digital score and the foundation of what is being communicated.
 Be prepared to be surprised by this – what you “think” is being communicated might not be in practice.
+Discussed in more detail here [LINK](https://digiscore.github.io/2022-01-17-The_Digital_Score_-_The_Medium_and_its_Message/)

 -   3.2	    Make a rapid prototype version of your digital score (60-90 minutes) This requires you to be amazingly creative and inventive.
 The priority is to turn your digital score into music,